yaboroda/dzshuffled/README.md

  - Application domain: localhost
  - Redirect URL after authentication: http://localhost:8090/dzshuffled-auth
  (where 8090 is port number that you write in config)
- - Link to your Terms of Use: any link
+ - Link to your Terms of Use: https://raw.githubusercontent.com/yaboroda/dzshuffled/master/LICENSE
  - Other fields fill as you like

 #### config